 If you don't want to see the bar, uncheck this option in the menu.

 These two menu options only apply to the node list.
 If you click 'Close All' the submenus are all closed leaving just the group names - Color, Converter, and so on.
 Clicking 'Open All' opens all the submenus up again.

 Finding a node in the list

 If you want to find a particular type of node you can type its name or part of it in the edit field at the top of the node list.
 When you hit Enter, the list is shortened to show only those nodes matching what you typed.
-So for example, typing 'vo' into the field will result in the list showing only those nodes which begin with those letters:
+So for example, typing 'map' into the field will result in the list showing only those nodes which contain those letters:

 Now only three nodes are seen, the 'Voronoi Texture' node and the two volume shader nodes.
 Simply clear the text field to show all the nodes again.

 Editing the material and nodes

 Changing the overall settings of the material is described on the Cycles 4D Materials page.

 You can edit the node settings in three places: the node itself, the node editor, or Cinema 4D's attribute manager.
 To edit the node in the node editor, go to the 'Options' menu and select 'Show Attributes' as described above in the 'Options Menu' section.
 To select a node, click on it and the material and node settings will appear in the right-hand pane.